Skip to Content

 Yellow leaves on hibiscus don’t look pretty, but they don’t mean your plant is sick.
 It does mean that something is stressing it.

-Hibiscus leaves turn yellow when they’re stressed.
-That happens when they receive too little or too much water, which can be affected by slow-draining soil.
-Other stress factors include insufficient sunlight or overexposure, as well as sap-sucking insects that can dehydrate the plant making it appear like it’s underwatered.
 Until you find and fix the issue stressing the plant, leaves will continue to yellow and eventually drop.
-Yellow leaves won’t recover but once you find and fix the stress factor, you can prune off discolored leaves to allow new healthy foliage to emerge.
+Yellow leaves won’t recover, but once you find and fix the stress factor, you can prune off discolored leaves to allow new healthy foliage to emerge.

-Getting the Watering Levels All Wrong
+1. Getting the Watering All Wrong

 Overwatering and underwatering will cause the leaves on the hibiscus to turn yellow.